BarKetPlace/applied-bioinfo-project/doc/lovisa.md

 The median and standard error of the symmetric distances is calculated from each file before plotting the data.
 The output plot is saved as a png called "results.png" in the results directory.

 The script currently ignores "trim0.res" files, since they are empty at the moment.
-This should be fixed when we have fixed the content of those files, since the trimming with thr=0 (i.e. no trimming) can be regarded as the baseline we want to compare against.
+This should be fixed when we have fixed the content of those files.

 I decided to write it in R instead of python since that is the language I am currently more used to when generating plots.